Deicing: Roadways

+Several of these new compounds release very small amounts of gases into the air, which are known to be able to cause irritation of the throat and the respiratory tract in humans and animals.
+The majority of the human population do not experience problems although long-term effects have not been studied.
+People with sensitive airways, especially infants, may experience serious respiratory problems.
+Broader scientific studies of the respiratory health problems specifically for people with sensitive airways are lacking (in general, scientific studies have focused on non-respiratory health issues and environmental issues).

 Solar road systems have been used to maintain the surface of roads above the freezing point of water.
 An array of pipes embedded in the road surface is used to collect solar energy in summer, transfer the heat to thermal banks and return the heat to the road in winter to maintain the surface above 0 °C. This automated form of renewable energy collection, storage and delivery avoids the environmental issues of using chemical contaminants.

 It was suggested in 2012 that superhydrophobic surfaces capable of repelling water can also be used to prevent ice accumulation leading to icephobicity.
 However, not every superhydrophobic surface is icephobic and the method is still under development.

 Trains and rail switches

 Trains and rail switches in Arctic regions can have significant problems with snow and ice build up.
-They need a constant heat source on cold days to assure functionality.
-On trains it is primarily the brakes, suspension and couplers that require heaters for deicing.
-On rails it is primarily the switches that are sensitive to ice.
+They need a constant heat source on cold days to ensure functionality.
+On trains it is primarily the brakes, suspension, and couplers that require heaters for de-icing.
+On the rails it is primarily track switches that are sensitive to ice.
 High-powered electrical heaters prevent ice formation and rapidly melt any ice that forms.

 The heaters are preferably made of PTC material, for example PTC rubber, to avoid overheating and potentially destroying the heaters.
 These heaters are self-limiting and require no regulating electronics; they cannot overheat and require no overheat protection.

 Aviation

-Ground deicing of aircraft
+Ground de-icing of aircraft

-On the ground, when there are freezing conditions and precipitation, deicing an aircraft is commonly practiced.
+On the ground, when there are freezing conditions and precipitation, de-icing an aircraft is commonly practiced.
 Frozen contaminants interfere with the aerodynamic properties of the vehicle.
 Furthermore, dislodged ice can damage the engines.